William Busac

-William Busac (1020–1076), son of William I, Count of Eu, and his wife Lesceline, was Count of Eu and Count of Soissons, de jure uxoris.
+William Busac (c.
+1020–1076), son of William I, Count of Eu, and his wife Lesceline, was Count of Eu and Count of Soissons, de jure uxoris.
 William was given the nickname Busac by the medieval chronicler Robert of Torigni.

 William appealed to King Henry I of France, who gave him in marriage Adelaide, the heiress of the county of Soissons.
 Adelaide was daughter of Renaud I, Count of Soissons and Grand Master of the Hotel de France.
 William then became Count of Soissons in right of his wife.
-William and Adelaide had four children:
+William and Adelaide had five children: